-Telenor's rating reflects its moderate scale, with revenue of NOK110.4 billion in 2018 (excluding Central and Eastern Europe), and good geographical diversification.
-The company's well-diversified revenue stream has been beneficial for the group, allowing it to offset slightly the weaker revenue growth in its domestic market in Norway with the group's strong performance in emerging markets in Asia albeit high exposure to currency depreciation.
+Telenor's well-diversified revenue stream has been beneficial for the group, allowing it to offset slightly the weaker revenue growth in its domestic market in Norway with the group's strong performance in emerging markets in Asia despite high exposure to currency depreciation.

-The company holds strong market positions in a number of countries: Telenor is the dominant company in Norway, where it operates an integrated business model, and is ranked number one or two in all the other countries where it operates in Europe and Asia except Thailand (ranked number three).
+Telenor holds strong market positions in a number of countries: Telenor is the dominant company in Norway, where it operates an integrated business model, and is ranked number one or two in all the other countries where it operates in Europe and Asia, except Thailand (where it is ranked number three).